The Bristol Type 133 Prototype Monoplane Fighter and Specification F7/30.

 Another view of the prototype before it had the enclosed cockpit fitted.
 Notice the long-span flaperons on the wings and the way the rudder has been rather crudely enlarged with a section added to its trailing edge.

 So, by the beginning of 1935, the Type 133 had assumed the attributes that would typify fighters of World War II, metal stressed-skin construction, enclosed cockpit and retracting undercarriage.
-This was almost 6 months before the German Bf109 first flew, 12 months before the Hurricane (which still had a fabric-covered fuselage) and almost 18 months before the Spitfire.
+This was 5 months before the American Curtiss P-36 first flew, 6 months before the German Bf109, 9 months before the American Seversky P-35, 12 months before the Hurricane (which still had a fabric-covered fuselage) and almost 18 months before the Spitfire.
 The Type133 prototype had a top speed of only 260 mph, well below the speeds of those other aircraft but it did that with an engine of only 640 horsepower.
 Later marks of the Mercury, as used on the production Gloster Gladiators, had their power increased to 825 horsepower, so there is every chance that a production Type 133 might have had a considerably greater top speed.

 Side view of the Bristol Type 133.
 Note the "V" section of rudder that formed a horn balance by projecting into the airflow on the opposite side to the action of the rudder.
 A lot of Bristol designs at the time featured this unusual configuration (for example, see the photo of the Bristol 123 biplane earlier in this webpage) rather than having the usual horn balance position at the top of the rudder.